rancher/webhook/docs.md

 In addition, as in the create validation, both a user subject and a group subject cannot be specified.

+## ProxyEndpoint

+### Validation Checks

+#### Overly Broad Wildcard Check

+Users may only create route entries within a ProxyEndpoint CR which

++ Are Absolute domains (`www.myapi.com`)
++ Are partial, inline, wildcards (`www.%.myapi.com`)
++ Are prefix wildcards (`*.myapi.com`, `*myapi.com`)
++ Do not include protocols (`https://`, etc.)

+Some of these checks are also done before a request is sent to the webhook, using kubebuilder Pattern comments on the CRD itself.
+Others, such as the overly broad wildcard check (e.g. `%.com`, `subdomain.%.com`), are done in the webhook as a regular expression would not be sufficient.
+In the event that the webhook is not running, the Rancher proxy also verifies that the route is not overly broad and silently ignores it if it is.

 ## RoleTemplate

 ### Validation Checks